 Feed People

-Food insecurity is about to explode.
+Food insecurity is only going to get worse in America.
 Between rising grocery prices, crops lost due to climate change and deportation, and new, draconian SNAP requirements, people are going to be hungry.
-On NOV1st many programs run out of money until government is in session, too.
+In February funding is back on the table, and while SNAP can’t be held hostage this time (thanks Democrats!) furloughed and unpaid federal workers will need help.
+Start now, so we’re ready.

 How to do it: